opentelemetry

 4. Log Data Availability in Kibana

-• In Kibana Discovery, confirm the availability of data under the __logs-*__ data view.
+• In Kibana Discover, confirm the availability of data under the __logs-*__ data view.

 5. Metrics Data Availability in Kibana

-• In Kibana Discovery, ensure data is available under the __metrics-*__ data view.
+• In Kibana Discover, ensure data is available under the __metrics-*__ data view.

 Instrumenting Applications